garywill/linux-router/README.md

 ## TODO

 - Option to randomize MAC
+- Explictly ban forwarding if not needed

 ## Donate

+[Buy me a coffee](https://github.com/garywill/receiving/blob/master/receiving_methods.md) , this project took me lots of time!

+（ ^_^）o自自o（^_^ ）

-[Buy me a coffee](https://github.com/garywill/receiving/blob/master/receiving_methods.md), or just give a star!
+No?
+Okay, or just give me a star!

 ## Thanks